2dv514/syllabus/lectures/02_configuration_tools/slides.md

 ---
-## Server configuration...
+## Automation...

   ...in a dynamic infrastructure

   * Manual Configuration and written documentation
-    * Simple and works in very small situations
+    * Simple and (only?) works in very small situations
     * Documentation get easy stale
+    * Configuration drift, snowflake servers and so on...
   * Some manual, many automation scripts
-     - Hard to manage, share, configuration drift, ad-hoc
+     - Hard to manage, share, ad-hoc
-     - Writing script code that do stuff step-by-step
+     - May need lots of written documentation
   * **Configure the state** rather then step-by-step
      - Out of state with notify the systems
-     - Using modern configuration tools
+     - Using modern provisioning/configuration tools
-     - Using Domain-specific languages (DSL) instead of script
+     - Using Domain-specific languages (DSL) instead of scripts
-     - Self-documentation
+     - Self-documentation!

 --
-## Server updates...
+## Handling automated updates...

 * Configuration synchronization
  * hourly schedules
- * push or pull changes
+ * push or pull changes?
 * **Immutable** Infrastructure
  * Completely replacing servers
  * Changes are made by building new servers